Radar

 Also found this post on hackernews: https://news.ycombinator.com/item?id=47281593

-"As somebody who used em-dashes a lot pre-ChatGPT, I have genuinely struggled with feeling I should change my writing style to appear more human.
+>As somebody who used em-dashes a lot pre-ChatGPT, I have genuinely struggled with feeling I should change my writing style to appear more human.
 I would be happy with a double dash--but many programs autocorrect that to a full em-dash.
 So I'm left anxious that people will think I find them so unimportant I have offloaded communication with them to an LLM.
-So this post resonated with me"
+So this post resonated with me

 This is so true!
 I still use em-dashes heavily in my natural writing, time to revisit that.

-this css proves me human I don't think I can build a fence with these posts... will-keleher.com
+will-keleher.com this css proves me human I don't think I can build a fence with these posts...

 This is the future I'd like to see..

-Moving Product Planning to a Git Repo: Simplifying Workflow | Carl Edwards posted on the topic | LinkedIn I moved our product planning into a git repo.
+linkedin.com Moving Product Planning to a Git Repo: Simplifying Workflow | Carl Edwards posted on the topic | LinkedIn I moved our product planning into a git repo.
 Not Jira.
 Not Notion.
 Not Google Docs.
 Markdown.
 Version controlled.
 Here’s what last week looked like: Pulled data from Jira, Amplitude, Slack, support.
 Drafted the cycle proposal.
 Had a planning call with our CEO.
 Fed the transcript to Claude Code.
 Minutes later: updated proposal.
 Priorities adjusted.
 Rationale captured.
 I reviewed the diff, made a few tweaks, merged it.
 Every decision now has a commit.
 Every shift has a diff.
 The whole team can see exactly what changed — and why.
 On a small team, leverage matters.
 Planning shouldn’t live across five tools.
 It should compound like code.
 I wrote up the full pattern — how we structured the repo, how AI fits in, and why this is working better than traditional PM workflows.
-Full post here: https://lnkd.in/gUiNEMha | 32 comments on LinkedIn linkedin.com
+Full post here: https://lnkd.in/gUiNEMha | 36 comments on LinkedIn